arian-shamaei/EEP535-Digital_System_Design_with_FPGA/README.md

 1. Open a sublab folder in Quartus; review its README for details.
 2. Simulate in ModelSim; then compile and program DE1-SoC for hardware demos.
+3. SignalTap; used to probe and analyze hardware pins

 ## License